Justin Garcia

-Justin Julian Garcia (born 26 October 1995) is a Trinidadian professional footballer who plays as a centre-back for the club Defence Force and the Trinidad and Tobago national team.
+Justin Julian Garcia (born 26 October 1995) is a Trinidadian professional footballer who plays as a centre-back for V.League 1 club Song Lam Nghe An and the Trinidad and Tobago national team.

+Club career

+In August 2025, Garcia moved to Vietnam, signing for V.League 1 club Song Lam Nghe An.

 International career

 Garcia debuted for the Trinidad and Tobago national team in a friendly 1–0 loss to St. Vincent and the Grenadines on 11 August 2019.
 He was called up to represent Trinidad and Tobago at the 2021 CONCACAF Gold Cup.